mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 ### The "Lab"

-But this isn't about bootstrapping.
-Rather, I've been intrigued by a *new* kind of startup format that I will refer to now as a "lab."
+But I'm starting to think there might be an even better startup model out there for certain types of founders, which I will refer to as the "Lab."

 Kevin Rose is pretty much the poster child for this new startup format.
 His two companies [Milk](http://www.crunchbase.com/organization/milk) and now [North](http://techcrunch.com/2014/08/15/kevin-rose-google-ventures-north/) are essentially "startup labs": they are focusing on building new apps and social products to see what takes off.
 If something works, it's assumed the team will focus on that or will spin off the product into a separate company with a new team to grow and scale the product.